zendricom/tableus/README.md

 If your UI and backend API are already available as a package, then you are ready to go to create complex tables with **minimal effort** and **zero boilerplate**.
+Tableus is built on top of [Tanstack Table](https://tanstack.com/table/v8/) and often the API is the same.
+If you are already familiar with Tanstack Table (formerly React Table), then you will feel familiar with Tableus fast!

 ### Available Fetchers & UIs